SEXUAL ABUSE AND TRAUMA BONDING: A THREE-PART SERIES

 Part Three: Sexual Abuse and New York’s Legal Protection Against Victim Manipulation

 By Dana Gambardella, Law Intern

 At our firm, we recognize that victims of sexual abuse don’t suffer exclusively through physical violence or threat thereof.
-Instead, perpetrators often use psychological manipulation to create a bond between them and their victim.
-This trauma-induced bond can result in the victim feeling strongly dependent on their abuser, thus allowing the abuser to largely control the thoughts and actions of the victim.
+Instead, perpetrators often use psychological manipulation to create a bond between them and their victims.
+This trauma-induced bond can result in the victim feeling strongly dependent on the abuser, thus allowing the abuser to largely control the thoughts and actions of the victim.

 In sexual abuse and domestic violence cases, due to the nature of such crimes, it is often true that the victim is the only available witness to the crime committed by their abuser.
 Thus, the abuser has a strong incentive to convince their victim to refuse to testify, recant their testimony, or stop cooperating with the police.
 Although a victim generally won’t be required to testify at trial, we believe the defendant should not be the one to decide whether or not the victim takes the stand.